SiaFoundation/siad/cmd/siac/README.md

 ## Subtests

-Subtests are defined using `siacCmdSubTest` struct, tha struct has 5 fields:
+Subtests are defined using `siacCmdSubTest` struct, this struct has 5 fields:

 ### name